OntoGene/craft-st/README.md

 - Follow [the instructions](https://github.com/UCDenver-ccp/CRAFT/wiki/Alternative-annotation-file-formats) to create standoff-annotations in BioNLP format.
 Place them in a _bionlp_ subdirectory for each entity type.
 - Run `git submodule init` to get a clone of Pyysalo's standoff2conll converter.
 - Make sure the CRAFT corpus is available as a directory or link named _CRAFT_ in this directory.
 - Run `./bionlp2conll.sh <NAME> <PATH>`, where NAME is "CHEBI", "CL" etc. and PATH is the target directory.
+This creates a 4-column CoNLL file for each article.
+- If you use dictionary-based predictions, add them as a 5th column.
+- For the BioBERT system, use _biobert/biocodes/conll2conll.py_ to convert the documents to 2-column CoNLL, and the same script again to convert the predictions back to 4-column format (including prediction harmonisation).
 - For converting predicted CoNLL files back to standoff, run `standoff2conll/conll2standoff.py < path/to/doc.conll > path/to/doc.bionlp` for each document.